Take the quiz

 Open bite from mouth breathing

 Another trigger for an open bite is breathing through the mouth instead of the nose.
-Mouth breathing can alter the natural position of the teeth and muscles, affecting the way they develop, which can lead to malocclusion problems such as an open bite.
+Mouth breathing can alter the natural position of the teeth and muscles, affecting the way they develop, an the overall oral health of a person.

 Side effects of an open bite

-Having an open bite can lead to a series of problems with very diverse side effects, beyond the aesthetic issues it can cause the patient.
+Having an bite that doesn't close correctly can lead to a series of problems and health issues, beyond the aesthetic issues it can cause the patient.

 Below we will look at the main side effects of having an open bite and the problems it can cause for our health: